fenago/next-level-python-big-data/bigdata-with-pyspark/lab_2.md

 ```
 split_file = raw_data.map(lambda line: line.split(","))

+split_file.take(5)
 ```

 Let\'s analyze what is happening.
-We call the [map] function on [raw\_data].
+We call the `map` function on [raw\_data].
 We feed it an anonymous [lambda] function called [line], where we are splitting the [line] function by using [,].
 The result is a split file.
 Now, here the power of Spark really comes into play.
 Recall that, in the [contains\_normal.] filter, when we called a function that forced Spark to calculate [count], it took us a few minutes to come up with the correct results.
-If we perform the [map] function, it is going to have the same effect, because there are going to be millions of lines of data that we need to map through.
+If we perform the `map` function, it is going to have the same effect, because there are going to be millions of lines of data that we need to map through.
 And so, one of the ways to quickly preview whether our mapping function runs correctly is if we can